grass fed vs grain fed beef cows

 The main difference between the two comes from the diet the cattle are fed.
 First, let's start by identifying the two:

 Grass Fed Beef means the cattle have only ever been fed grass and other foraged foods like alfalfa.
-Grain Fed Beef means the cattle might have been grass-fed at some point in it’s life, but it has also had a diet consisting of grains such as corn.
+Grain Fed Beef means the cattle might have been grass-fed at some point in its life, but it has also had a diet consisting of grains such as corn.

 Think of it this way, Grass Fed cattle live a life of essentially only eating salads made of grass, whereas Grain Fed cattle will also have sweeter food like corn and oats.
 For this reason, Grass Fed cows tend to have leaner muscles and not as much fat marbled in the meat.
 Grass Fed cattle also tend to have more access to pastures to graze (this is certainly true of our Grass-Fed cows) which also contributes to the leaner beef.